apache/druid/docs/data-management/automatic-compaction.md

 * More reactive and submits tasks as soon as a compaction slot is available
 * Tracked compaction task status to avoid re-compacting an interval repeatedly
 * Can be configured to store compact fingerprints instead of full compaction state in metadata storage
-* Supports minor compaction through the [MostFragmentedFirst policy](../api-reference/automatic-compaction-api.md#compaction-policy-mostfragmentedfirst)
+* Supports minor compaction through the [Most fragmented first policy](../api-reference/automatic-compaction-api.md#compaction-policy-mostfragmentedfirst)

 To use a compaction supervisor, submit the auto-compaction configuration as a supervisor spec.
 Set `type` to `autocompact` and include the auto-compaction config in the `spec`.